afterxleep/danielbernal.co/_posts/2022-10-12-tools-wont-make-you-better.md

   - life
 author: Daniel
 ---
 I moved this blog out of [WordPress](https://wordpress.org/).
-It has too many moving parts for my needs and the amount of content I put online.
+Don't get me wrong, I still work at Automattic, but WordPress has too many moving parts for my needs and the amount of content I put online.

-Since I don't need fancy templates, plugins, databases, comments, stats, a store, and much less dealing with security updates, backups, and hosting providers, I wanted to try a static solution.
+Since I don't need fancy templates, plugins, databases, comments, stats, a store, and much less dealing with security updates, backups, and hosting providers, I wanted to try a static solution.<!--more-->

 It made a lot of sense.
 I could host it on Github pages and forget about security or hosting providers, and my posts would live in beautiful, clean markdown files.